 Shell Shocked: The birds and the bees

 A dad is squirming and sweating.
-He has dreaded this moment for a long time but knew that someday he’d have to deal with it.
+He’s dreaded this moment for a long time, but knew that someday he’d have to deal with it.
 His son is seated across the kitchen table also squirming and sweating.
-He doesn’t exactly know why his dad said the two of them needed to have a heart-to-heart talk.
+He doesn’t exactly know why his dad said the two of them needed to have a heart to heart talk.
 He thought it might be about his habit of drinking prune juice straight from the bottle.
-Or the Lady Gaga photos on the walls of his room.
+Or, the Lady Gaga photos on the walls of his room.

 Son: Wow, am I relieved.
 I thought I had done something wrong and was about to be scolded.

 Dad: Not at all, son.
 You’ve been a good boy lately.
 A father couldn’t ask for more.
 You’ve done all your chores around the house including removing termites one-by-one.
 You’ve listened to your mom when she told you that your acne will eventually go away.
 And you’ve driven your 1938 Packard safely.
 No complaints.
 But you’re at a point in your life where certain hormones are beginning to rage, so I thought we should have a little talk.
 Son, are you familiar with the birds and the bees?

 Son: Sure, I am, dad.
 Isn’t everyone?
 Birds fly and bees sting.

 Dad: Exactly, son.
 But, when someone brings up birds and bees do you know what they’re referring to?

 Son: Sure, dad.
 Birds are hatched in nests and bees fly around flowers.
 But, I don’t think birds and bees pal around together though.
 But, dad, as long as we’re on the subject of nature are we also going to talk about manatees and sea turtles?